MANDYTSANG007/PasswordGenerator/README.md

 ## Getting Started

-When it runs on a browser, a prompt will displayed asking user to make their choice of their password length.
-Users must choose the length between 8 and 128.
+When it runs on a browser, a prompt will be displayed asking the user to make a choice of the password length.
+The user must choose the length between 8 and 128.
 If they choose less than 8 or greater than 128, an alert will be displayed.
-Once they selected the length, the program will confirm whether the users like to include lowercase, uppercase, numeric number, or special characters in their password.
+Once they select the length, the program will confirm whether the users like to include lowercase, uppercase, numeric number, or special characters in their password.

 Before generating a password, this program will check if at least one character was selected.
 If not, an alert will be displayed to remind users that they must choose at least one character.
 A random password will be generated after all criteria are met.